 Grand Valley State University

-Wastewater Monitoring Report for SARS-CoV-2, Influenza, RSV, and Norovirus
+Historical Wastewater Monitoring Report for SARS-CoV-2, Influenza, RSV, and Norovirus

-Where do we sample?
+Where did we sample?

 Please note that as of 09/23/2024, locations G2, G3, G5, and G8 have been retired from routine monitoring.